-To illustrate what I believe to be a problem of giving young-earth creationists’ organizations the authority to provide authoritative answers about origins, bioethics, and the place of scientific inquiry in general within historically reformed churches, I went through every Facebook post by Answers in Genesis over a two month period from June 13th to August 14th of 2016.
+To illustrate why I believe to be a problem of giving young-earth creationists’ organizations the authority to provide authoritative answers about origins, bioethics, and the place of scientific inquiry in general within historically reformed churches, I went through every Facebook post by Answers in Genesis over a two month period from June 13th to August 14th of 2016.
 I made notes on the title and authorship of all articles that portended to provide answers to theological questions.
-I excluded articles that appeared to only address solely scientific questions.
+I excluded the minority of articles that appeared to only address solely scientific questions.

 Below is that list of articles and in some cases I have provided some information about the author’s credentials.
 Scan down this list before I go about summarizing my findings and commenting on them.